minprog/prog-project/info/10 Syllabus.md

 *Exhibition* --- The final part of this course is the exhibition, where you are expected to demo your finished project to other students, family, friends and the teaching staff.
 This exhibition will take place on Friday 30 June, in the afternoon.

-## Expectations

-You are expected to participate in these course activities:

-- deliver a fully functional application, though possibly limited in options, at the end of the course
-- keep track of your progress, bottlenecks and solutions in a process book
-- work daily at the lab in a team of 4 to 5 students who are doing similar projects as you
-- attend the daily standups every day
-- share ideas and knowledge liberally, so as to help other students out with their projects
-- put all your work, including code and documentation, on GitHub
-- keep a version history of `git` commits of your project that documents your daily progress
-- make liberal use of forums, blog posts and other web pages to obtain knowledge needed to implement your application
-- cite, in a section of your project's README, and in comments, any sources you use, especially if it concerns borrowing code

-> Note: the project cannot be done 1) on the basis of an existing codebase, 2) under external supervision and/or 3) in exchange for any compensation by third parties, at any time.
-It might, however, be possible to do such a project outside of this course.
-Please contact the course's instructor to discuss.

 ## Attendance

-You are expected to attend every project day (19 days) between 10:00 and 16:00.
+You are required to attend every project day (20 days) between 10:00 and 16:00.
 You are allowed to miss 10% of this time during the course, but you must in any case attend:

 - the first Tuesday (because of the first deadline)
-- every Friday presentation session
+- every Friday presentation session for your assigned group

 In cases of emergency, please inform the instructors immediately to make arrangements on finishing the course.
 In many cases, this will entail finishing the course in a later semester.

 ## Assessment

+During the project, you will use a single public GitHub repository to keep your "work product" and work towards the final version of your project.
+The repository will ultimately contain your product, final report, process book, and any materials needed to assess your project results.
 Your grade for this course will be determined on the basis of five criteria:

-*Final report* --- To what extent have you clearly documented your project, the design, and your understanding of the chosen topic?
-The report will be graded on axes of clarity and thoroughness.

-*Process* --- To what extent have you followed a rigorous design and development process and have you worked with others to enhance your and their learning?
-The process will be grades on the basis of peer assessment and on evaluation of rigor as evidenced in your process book.

 *Solution* --- To what extent does your project implement the features as agreed upon, and is it useful for your intended audience?
 The solution will be graded primarily on usefulness, coherence and interaction design.

 *Implementation* --- To what extent is your project consistent with the general project requirements and is it free of bugs?
 The implementation will be graded on functional requirements and on buggyness by rigorous stress testing.

+*Process* --- To what extent have you followed a rigorous design and development process and have you worked with others to enhance your and their learning?
+The process will be graded on evaluation of rigor as evidenced in your process book, and on the cleanlyness of your repository and commit history.

+*Final report* --- To what extent have you clearly documented your project, the design, and your understanding of the chosen topic?
+The report will be graded on axes of clarity and thoroughness.

 *Code* --- To what extent is your code well-designed and readable?
 The code quality will be graded using a code quality rubric that will also be used during code reviews.